OfficeDev/TeamsAppCamp1/Labs/Labs-A/Lab-A05.md

 #### Step 1: Ensure you have a Team to test in

 If you already have a Team you can test with, skip to the next step.
-If not, begin by clicking the "Join or create a Team" button 1️⃣ and then "Create a team" 2️⃣.
+If not, begin by selecting the "Join or create a Team" button 1️⃣ and then "Create a team" 2️⃣.

 ![Create a Team](../Assets/05-005-Create-a-team-1.png)

-Click "From scratch".
+Select "From scratch".

 ![Create a Team](../Assets/05-006-Create-a-team-2.png)

-Then click your choice of "Private" or "Public".
+Then select your choice of "Private" or "Public".
 "Org-wide" is OK too but be aware this only works for Teams administrators and you can only have 5 of them in your tenant.

 ![Create a Team](../Assets/05-007-Create-a-team-3.png)